School Cancellation Info

 When the wind chill factor approaches minus 10 degrees Fahrenheit, the Superintendent will determine if schools are safe to open.

-Please understand that with numerous media and weather sources reporting ambient and wind chill information, conflicting or inconsistent information may often be reported.
+Please understand that numerous media and weather sources report ambient and wind chill information and conflicting or inconsistent information may often be reported.
 We will do our best to make the decision based on the information we have at hand.

 When schools close for the day, are after-school activities canceled?